AusDTO/dta-website/pages/what-we-do/policies-and-programs/secure-cloud.md

 title: "Secure cloud"
 permalink: /what-we-do/policies-and-programs/secure-cloud/
 localnav: what-we-do
-searchexcerpt: "Current government policy requires agencies to consider cloud solutions as a priority when rolling out or replacing ICT infrastructure, applications or services."
+searchexcerpt: "The current government cloud computing policy encourages agencies to use cloud technology where possible."
 ---

-There are many misconceptions about cloud technology --- about how it works and how secure it is.

-But using cloud technology can reduce costs, lift productivity and deliver better services.
+Using cloud technology can reduce costs, lift productivity and deliver better services.

-A review of the 2016 eCensus highlighted that cloud computing is a service option government should consider as it offers significant security benefits.
+A review of the 2016 eCensus highlighted that cloud computing offers significant security benefits and should be considered as a service option for government.

-Current government policy requires agencies to consider cloud solutions as a priority when rolling out or replacing ICT infrastructure, applications or services.

-However, investment in cloud technologies still represents less than one per cent of government’s annual ICT spend.
+The DTA is looking into ways to make it easier for government to invest in cloud technologies.

+## Cloud policy

+The current [Australian Government Cloud Computing Policy](/files/Australian Government Cloud Computing Policy 3.0-WCAG.pdf) requires agencies to use cloud solutions where possible --- when they are fit for purpose, offer the best value for money and adequately manage risk.
+The policy document outlines the goals and actions of the policy, the Australian Government’s definition of cloud computing, and related policies, standards and guidance.

-The DTA will be working in partnership with government agencies and with commercial providers to develop a Secure Cloud Strategy that will make it easier for government to take up cloud technologies.
+The DTA will be working in partnership with government agencies and with commercial providers to develop a Secure Cloud Strategy that will replace the 2014 policy, and make it easier for government to start using cloud technologies.

-The strategy will explore the challenges and options available for agencies moving to cloud solutions.
+The strategy will look at the challenges and options available for agencies moving to cloud solutions.

-Ultimately, cloud services must be able to provide the security, integrity and availability required for critical government systems.

 We’re currently in the discovery phase of the project.
-It is expected the strategy will be finalised later this year.
+It is expected the strategy will be finalised in late 2017.

+For more information about the Cloud Computing Policy and the Secure Cloud Strategy you can email [secure.cloud@digital.gov.au](mailto:secure.cloud@digital.gov.au)

+***

+Responsibility for the Australian Government Cloud Computing Policy moved from the Department of Finance to the Digital Transformation Agency in December 2016.